 May 15, 2019

 Maine springs may be short and full of mud, but everyone who lives through a Maine winter knows how wonderful it feels to see the snow melt, watch the trees bud, and feel the warm air against your skin.
 A Maine spring also means that summer is just around the corner and if anything is more glorious than a Maine spring, it’s a Maine summer.
 But summer has its downfalls too, most notably the pests that thrive in the warmer months.
-It is important to take steps during the spring months to avoid ticks this summer, the good news is, Pine State Pest Solutions is here to help!
+It is important to take steps during the spring months to avoid ticks this summer.
+The good news is that locally owned and operated Pine State Pest Solutions is here to help!

 When Ticks Become Active

 If the winter temperatures get cold enough and the snow cover doesn’t insulate the ground too much, a lot of ticks can die off in the winter.
 Most of the time though, they simply remain dormant until the weather gets warm enough to become active again.
 Once spring arrives, they’ll begin to move around and look for hosts.
 As spring and summer progress and they have a chance to lay eggs, tick populations will continue to grow throughout the summer and into the fall.

 What Makes Ticks Thrive on Your Property and How to Prevent Them